 2. Interpretation of Space

 The personal space of one culture might also differ drastically from another culture.
-Some of the countries consider it respectful maintaining space while greeting or meeting, while some other countries may not find it that crucial.
+Some of the countries consider it respectful maintaining space while greeting or meeting, while some other countries practice culture may not find it that crucial.

 3. Non-verbal Communication